SIU Edwardsville Cougars men's soccer: The Mario Sanchez era

 5–4.
 They finally lost at #2 Wake Forest 2–1 in the program's first Division I Sweet 16 game since 1982.

 On May 9, 2017, SIUE and Saint Louis U. (SLU) verbally agreed to resume their soccer rivalry in the 2018 and 2019 seasons.
 The annual Bronze Boot game was once the premier rivalry game in U.S. college soccer.
 The 1972, 1973, and 1980 games rank as the 14th, 7th, and 1st largest crowds in NCAA soccer history.
 “I remember hearing about the Bronze Boot;” declared SIUE coach Mario Sanchez.
 “It was one of college soccer’s biggest games every year.
 I’m ready for it to happen again."
 While the annual match was once played at Busch Memorial Stadium, the 2018 game will be at SLU's Hermann Stadium, with the 2019 meeting moving to SIUE's Ralph Korte Stadium.
 SLU leads the series 9–26–1.

 The news was released on November 30, 2018, that Mario Sanchez resigned to join the Louisville City FC as director of youth development and community relations for the United Soccer League team.

 The Cale Wassermann era

 On January 18, 2019, following a national search, Michigan State assistant coach Cale Wassermann was named as the Cougars' new head coach.

-On June 12, 2020, a month after the MAC announced the cancellation of its men's soccer tournament, MVC Commissioner Doug Elgin and SIUE Director of Athletics Tim Hall announced that SIUE men's soccer will return to the Missouri Valley Conference beginning with the 2021 season.
+On June 12, 2020, a month after the MAC announced the cancellation of its men's soccer tournament, MVC Commissioner Doug Elgin and SIUE Director of Athletics Tim Hall announced that SIUE men's soccer would return to the Missouri Valley Conference beginning with the 2021 season.